formkit/docs-content/api-reference/formkit-core.md

 ### bfs()

-Perform a breadth-first-search on a node subtree and locate the first instance of a match.
+Perform a breadth-first search on a node subtree and locate the first instance of a match.

 #### Signature